AWS 101: How AWS Cloud Security Securely Protects Your Data

 According to Gartner, at least 95% of cloud security failures are the fault of the customer, so how can you better protect your cloud environment?

-Let’s take a step back and look at how AWS became the “Infrastructure as a Service” leader that we know today.
+Let’s take a step back to basic AWS 101 and look at how AWS became the “Infrastructure as a Service” leader that we know today.
 Back when Amazon was solely an e-commerce company, they needed a way to scale their own infrastructure.
 The company decided to build their own internal systems, but quickly ran into problems, forcing them to create an operating system of sorts that worked on top of the internet.
 It wasn’t until years later that they realized this infrastructure as a service could be sold to other organizations to provide secure cloud solutions.

 Security of Cloud Versus On-Prem